ts1678/primelist/README.md

 # primelist
-Creates a list of primes in a text file
+creates a list of primes in a text file

+compile with gcc
+reccomended to use -std=c99 -m64 -O3